MidCoard/MinecraftNativesDownloader/README.md

 The above table shows the supported Minecraft versions, which are tested.
 If you have tested other versions, please tell me through issues.

-- 1.18.2
+- 1.18.2 (Under the same modpack, the running fps of arm64 version is 3 times as much as x86_64 version.)
 - 1.16.5
-- 1.13.2 (In the same modpack, the running fps of arm64 version is at least 120, and the running fps of x86_64 version is at least 80 with some stuc. )
+- 1.13.2 (Under the same modpack, the running fps of arm64 version is at least 120, and the running fps of x86_64 version is at least 80 with some stops. )

 # Contribution